AmanTank187/tracer/README.md

 ## A better way to write existing code?:

 - Split the front end and back end.
- - Javascript on the front end and Rails on the backend.
+  -Javascript on the front end and Rails on the backend.
- - Make API calls from the frontend with Javascript.
+  -Make API calls from the frontend with Javascript.
 -